lanylow/rbxfpsunlocker-osx/README.md

 6. Then add the FPS cap followed by a space after it.
 The cap is whatever framerate is desired, e.g. 90, 120, 144, etc. If no framerate is supplied it will automatically be set to 120.

-It should look like this, with 999 FPS an `
+It should look like this with 999 FPS.
 ```
 sudo ./Users/MyUser/Downloads/rbxfpsunlocker 999
 ```